andreas-kupries/aktive/doc-internal/spec-language.md

 ### `nyi`

-A prefix command for easy disabling of an entire block, like `operator`.
+A prefix command to disable an entire block, like `operator`.

 The name stands for `Not Implemented Yet`.